Guide: Your Optimal Free Prize Request in 2026

 Another useful tip is to identify “bridge” employees.
 Office managers, HRBPs, purchasing, local communication, site managers.
 They often know which partners appreciate the company’s employer brand and which seek presence among employees.

 Not all leads are equal.
-You must accept this early.
+You need to accept this early.

 Priority Type of Partner Practical Reading